 Your doctor may also schedule follow-up colonoscopies to monitor healing and look for complications.

-While most cases resolve on their own, if your symptoms are severe, or your colon has been damaged, you may need surgery to:
+If your symptoms are severe, or your colon has been damaged, you may need surgery to:

 Remove dead tissue